 Spending Easter in Alsace is unforgettable!
 The first rays of sunshine which are touching the land of Alsace herald spring and Easter, a period of celebration in the French region close to the German border.
-Around Easter, the white stork, symbol of fertility, is back and can be seen perched high above the village squares atop the chimneys and rooftops.
+Around Easter, the white stork, a symbol of fertility, is back and can be seen perched high above the village squares atop the chimneys and rooftops.
 In Alsace, Easter is considered as the most important celebration after Christmas.
 Under the influence of Germany, people from Alsace have kept unique Easter traditions that cannot be found elsewhere in France.
 Watch out: the Easter Hare is coming to town!

 The Holy Week in Alsace